-The balance of operating assets as of the end of September 2022 increased ¥16.4bn from the end of FY3/22 to ¥106.8bn, while ordinary profit grew ¥0.4bn YoY to ¥1.8bn due to the fact that ROA improved to 3.6% (3.0% in year-earlier period).
-The renewable energy business grew in Japan and overseas, while the renewable energy power generation capacity (a non-financial target) grew steadily, increasing 56MW compared to the end of FY3/22 to 374MW (medium-term management plan target is 1,000MW)1.
-In terms of activities, the Company began actively investing in Europe in collaboration with global players.
-This included investing in a U.K. offshore wind power generation project2 and investing in a renewable energy fund (solar PV, wind power, hydropower, etc.)3 in the European Economic Area.
+The balance of operating assets as of the end of FY3/23 increased ¥35.8bn from the end of FY3/22 to ¥126.2bn, while ordinary profit grew ¥0.4bn YoY to ¥2.0bn due to the fact that ROA improved slightly to 1.9% (1.8% in 1H).
+The renewable energy business grew in Japan and overseas, while the renewable energy power output (a non-financial target) grew steadily, increasing 197MW compared to the end of FY3/22 to 515MW\1 (medium-term management plan target is 1,000MW).
+In terms of activities, the Company began to build momentum in its overseas business expansion through strengthening associations with global players.
+This included investing in a U.K. offshore wind power generation project\2 and investing in a renewable energy fund (solar PV, wind power, hydropower, etc.)\3 in the European Economic Area.
 In addition, aiming to expand the storage battery-related business, the Company is focusing on realizing co-creation projects with a wide range of partners including energy companies.

-- 1 562MW including projects under development (up 115MW versus end-March 2022) - 2 Through an investment in an investment fund managed by U.K.-based Equitix Investment Management Ltd., which has assets under management of approximately 8.5 billion pounds.
-This is the Company's first investment in an offshore wind project, but the project covers an offshore wind power facility that is already in operation, so there is no development risk - 3 Through an investment in a renewable energy fund of Germany-based Aquila Capital Holding GmbH, which as an overall group operates and manages approximately 13.2 billion euros in assets (as of June 30, 2022).
+- \1 657MW including projects under development (up 210MW versus end-March 2022) - \2 Through an investment in an investment fund managed by U.K.-based Equitix Investment Management Ltd., which has assets under management of approximately 8.5 billion pounds.
+This is the Company's first investment in an offshore wind project, but the project covers an offshore wind power facility that is already in operation, so there is no development risk. - \3 Through conclusion of an investment agreement in a renewable energy fund of Germany-based Aquila Capital Holding GmbH, which as an overall group operates and manages approximately 14.7 billion euros in assets (as of June 30, 2022).